sandro2pinto/bao-rocket-h-firesim/README.md

 **`instancetype=z1d.2xlarge`**\
 **`deploytriplet=None`**

+Edit the build file to include the Rocket-H configuration:

+firesim/deploy/config_build.ini

 `[builds]`\
 `# this section references builds defined in config_build_recipes.ini`\
 `# if you add a build here, it will be built when you run buildafi`\